EDUCATOR | WRITER | STORYTELLER

-I am a life-long learner and as such, I am always in the pursuit of knowledge and just as eager to share that knowledge with others.
-As a scholar/practitioner, I educate inside and outside of the classroom as a college instructor, workshop facilitator, speaker/storyteller, writer, and researcher.
+As a life-long learner, I am always in the pursuit of knowledge and just as eager to share that knowledge with others.
 I earned a B.S. in Organizational Management in 2007, an M.S. in Counseling Psychology in 2010, and completed a Ph.D. in Higher Education in 2025.
 I also hold a license as a Mental Health Counselor; a certification as a Diversity, Equity, and Inclusion professional; and I am a Myers-Briggs Type Indicator © Certified Practitioner.
-As an educator, I utilize all of my acquired skills and specialized training to make every moment a learning opportunity.
+As a scholar/practitioner, I educate inside and outside of the classroom — as a college instructor, workshop facilitator, personal coach, speaker/storyteller, writer, and researcher — using all of my acquired skills and specialized training to make every moment a learning opportunity.

 Pierre, D. (2021).
 Presumed Incompetent II: Race, class power, and resistance of women in academia.
 Growth: The Journal of the Association for Christians in Student Development: Vol. 20: No. 20, Article 6.